-a) Tier One applications will be reviewed for completeness after the submittal deadline.
+- a) Tier One Applications will be reviewed for completeness after the submittal deadline.
 It is the Applicant's responsibility to submit all required documentation.
+Applicants will be notified in writing of any documents that are missing and/or incomplete and given seven (7) business days to submit those documents.
 The Authority will make the final determination if applications are complete.
-The Authority has the right to request clarification or additional information if it deems necessary;

-- b) Applications with three (3) or fewer missing and/or incomplete documents will be assessed a \$2,000 administrative fee.
-If any missing and/or incomplete documents to be resubmitted are not received by the seven (7) business day deadline, the application will be disqualified; - c) If an application has four (4) or more missing and/or incomplete documents the application will be disqualified; - d) Any document(s) determined to be missing and/or incomplete and are identified as document(s) needed for points consideration may be accepted but the Applicant will not receive points; - e) Authority staff will review and point score all Tier One applications.
-The Tier One point scores will be posted to the Authority's website.
+The Authority has the right to request clarification or additional information if it deems necessary; - b) Applications with four (4) three (3) or fewer missing and/or incomplete documents will be assessed a \$2,000 administrative fee.
+If any missing and/or incomplete documents to be resubmitted are not received by the seven (7) business day deadline, the Application will be disqualified; - c) If an Application has five (5) four (4) or more missing and/or incomplete documents the Application will be disqualified; - d) Any document(s) determined to be missing and/or incomplete and are identified as document(s) needed for points consideration may be accepted but the Applicant will not receive points; - e) Authority staff will review and point score all Tier One Applications.
+The Tier One Final point scores will be posted to the Authority's website. - f) If there is a tie between developments when final point scores are determined, the Authority will utilize the Authority Discretion and Tie Breaker Criteria outlined in Section IV of the 2011 QAP to determine the development(s) to be awarded tax credits. - g) Applications that do not score high enough to receive an award will be placed on a waiting list for consideration should additional tax credits become available.